watson-intu/self-sdk/docs/workshops-devcon/3/lab-docs/workshop_3.md

 * Go to **Build Events -> Post-Build Event -> Command Line**, and add: `copy /Y "$(TargetPath)" "$(ProjectDir)..\..\bin\$(Configuration)"`

-### 2. Building out the OnText, OnTone and OnLearningIntent functions for your emotion agent
+### B. Building out the OnText, OnTone and OnLearningIntent functions for your emotion agent

 Open the `WorkshopThreeAgent.cpp` file, which contains the following functions that enable the emotion agent you'll create:

   * **OnStart()**: Initializes for the emotion agent.
 It subscribes the emotion agent to the blackboard.
 After initialization is complete, the emotion agent subscribes to OnEmotion, OnLearningIntent, and OnEmotionCheck functions.

   * **OnStop()**: Stops the emotion agent.
 After the emotion agent is called, it is no longer subscribed to the blackboard.

   * **OnEmotion()**: Listens to the blackboard for emotion topics being posted to the blackboard.

   * **OnText()**: Waits for and receives responses from the Tone Analyzer service.

   * **OnLearningIntent()**: Updates the EmotionalState variable.
 Initially, the EmotionalState is 0.5 and must be 0 - 1.
 Each time the agent receives a piece of positive or negative feedback, the OnLearningIntent() function increases for positive feedback or decreases for negative feedback the EmotionalState variable score by 0.1.

   * **OnTone()**:

   * **OnEmotionCheck()**: Restores the EmotionalState to a basel level of 0.5.
 For every 30 seconds the OnEmotionCheck() increases when EmotionalState is less than 0.5 and decreases when EmotionalState is more than 0.5 the EmotionalState variable.
 This ensures that the EmotionalState will trend back to neutral over time.
   * **PublishEmotionalState()**: Formats the current EmotionalState value, formats it into the json value, and adds it to the blackboard.